Minhajshaikh321/Todo-FastAPI/README.md

 A simple **Todo CRUD API** built with **FastAPI** and **SQLAlchemy**, created to practice and improve FastAPI skills.

 ---
-## 1️⃣ Features ans project structure
+## 1️⃣ Features and project structure

 - Create a new Todo
 - Get all Todos